Iran names Khamenei’s son as new supreme leader after father’s killing

 Israel’s military had previously warned any successor that “we will not hesitate to target you”.

-Trump had again promised to exert influence over who is selected as Iran’s next supreme leader, saying that, without Washington’s approval, whoever is picked for the role is “not going to last long”.
+On Sunday, Trump again promised to exert influence over who is selected as Iran’s next supreme leader, saying that, without Washington’s approval, whoever is picked for the role is “not going to last long”.

 The selection of Khamenei’s son is certain to enrage Trump.